smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 SmartAnthill Router
 '''''''''''''''''''

-*SmartAnthill Router* is responsible for handling so-called SmartAnthill Simple Devices (see below; in a nutshell - SmartAnthill Simple Device is not able to run it's own IP stack), and providing them with a virtual IP address (or more precisely - either a separate IP address, or dedicated port on one of *SmartAnthill Central Controller's* IP addresses).
-While SmartAnthill Simple Device itself knows nothing about IP, SmartAnthill Router completely encapsulates all connected SmartAnthill Simple Devices, so from the point of view of the outside world, these SmartAnthill Simple Devices are completely indistinguishable from fully-fledged SmartAnthill IP-Enabled Devices.
+*SmartAnthill Router* is responsible for handling so-called *SmartAnthill Simple Devices* (see below; in a nutshell - *SmartAnthill Simple Device* is not able to run it's own IP stack).

+*SmartAnthill Router* provides *SmartAnthill Simple Devices* with a virtual IP address (or more precisely - either with a separate IP address, or with a dedicated port on one of *SmartAnthill Central Controller's* IP addresses).
+While *SmartAnthill Simple Device* itself knows nothing about IP, *SmartAnthill Router* completely encapsulates all connected *SmartAnthill Simple Devices*, so from the point of view of the outside world, these *SmartAnthill Simple Devices* are completely indistinguishable from fully-fledged SmartAnthill IP-Enabled Devices.

 SmartAnthill Database (SA DB)
 '''''''''''''''''''''''''''''